 Because plastisol ink performs best at around 80℉, keeping your shop warm is important.
 A warmer shop means your ink will be easier to use, and you probably won’t have to stir or modulate your ink as much.
 We still recommend stirring your plastisol ink before printing, though.
 It helps loosen the ink and makes it extra creamy.

 If you live in a colder climate, try to keep your shop warm.
 Sometimes, all you need is the heat coming from your flash unit or conveyor dryer (while others may want to invest in a space heater).
-You’ll need to stir your ink a lot more, especially in winter months.
+You’ll need to stir your ink a lot more, especially in the winter months.

-There’s a few ways to prep your ink for production.
+There are a few ways to prep your ink for production.
 Depending on the temperature in your shop and the chemistry of your ink, you can either stir it with a spatula or use a special drill bit.

 STIRRING WITH A SPATULA

 Depending on your ink’s thickness and chemistry, stirring with a spatula will do the trick.
 If you have a short-bodied ink, this method works great.
-It takes a little bit of elbow grease, but with a little effort you can stir short-bodied inks with just a spatula.
+It takes a little bit of elbow grease, but with a little effort, you can stir short-bodied inks with just a spatula.